 The Globe and Mail offers a number of free retirement and investing calculators including their pay yourself first calculator.
+(As of 2016 Nov.
+2, I noticed that this calculator is finally no longer on the Globe and Mail web site.
+Another copy of the calculator is available here.)
 I tried poking around with it but couldn’t get it to spit out numbers that matched my own calculations.
 I’m convinced now that it is broken.

 This calculator takes in 5 numbers: